According to official government statistics issued in November of 2007, more than 1

 the rest were impoverished senior citizens.
 In response, David Beckmann, president of Bread for the World said: "The U.S.

-is the only industrialised nation that still allows hunger within its borders."
+is the only industrialized nation that still allows hunger within its borders."

 While it is literally impossible to obtain entirely